Marius Vizer

-Marius Vizer (born 7 November 1958) is a Romanian former judoka and judo coach, and businessman.
+Marius Vizer (born 7 November 1958) is a Romanian businessman and former judoka.
 Since 2007, he has been the president of the International Judo Federation.
 Vizer also holds an Austrian passport.
+Vizer holds a 8th dan black belt in judo.

 Judo

 Between 1995 and 2001, he was President of the Romanian Judo Federation.
 Between 2000 and 2007, Vizer was President of the European Judo Union.
 And between 2013 and 2015, he was President of the SportAccord.

 Since 2007, he has been the president of the International Judo Federation.